KyungjinJPark/mai-phaser3-game/README.md

   - make NPCs not all the same
 - Many things to consider.
   - lots of TODOs
-  - ☑️ reconsider approach to composition
+  - reconsider approach to composition
-    - *Couldn't get TS mixins to enforce the proper constructor for chained mixins*
+    - ❌ *Couldn't get TS mixins to enforce the proper constructor for chained mixins*
   - organize an order of initialization and dependency bind timings
   - typing interactionCommands & movementCommands
-- Party
-  - party members follow you
-  - not collidable to you or eachother, but are to everything else
-- Scene transitions
-  - saving scene state
-- Different interactions
-  - enter dialogue
-  - cause animation
-  - transition scene
-  - trigger other objects to do something
-    - e.g. move the player
-  - do muiltiple above actions

 ---